history | reviews | players | samples | ordering |

 put the toggle switch on top above the SUN.

-The DEEP switch always and only can work on both sides of the
+The DEEP switch works on both sides of the bi-chorus.

 Chorus is a blend of normal (dry) sound, and a delayed, modulated vibrato-type sound (wet).
 The standard setting on all our chorus pedals is 50% wet and 50% dry, for a normal chorus sound.
 With a MIX control, you can tweek it from about 25% to 75% wet, by turning the knob or trim pot.
-At the center setting, it is the normal 50% sound.
-There is a notch detent on the external MIX KNOB at 12:00 so you can feel the stock setting.
+The optional MIX TRIMPOT at the centered setting on the mini or normal chorus it is the normal 50% sound.
+There is a notch detent on the MIX KNOB at 12:00 so you can feel the stock setting.
 Mix adjusts only the mono output (stereo output is not affected).
-MIX is available externally only on the mini chorus, it is a standard internal trim pot on the bichorus and an option on the standard chorus.
+MIX is available externally as a knob only on the mini chorus, it is a standard internal trim pot on the bichorus and an option on the standard chorus.
+The MIX trimpot on the BICHORUS should be turned a little CCW of center for the same sound as our normal chorus.
+From the centered horizontal setting, turn it just under 1/8 of a turn, to point towards one of the the metal parts of the trimpot, for our standard setting.
+See the picture above under STEREO OPTION to see this setting.
+Or just go by ear for the best sound for YOU.

-While we are glad to add depth toggles and even a mix trimpot to the pedal at extra charge, sometimes simple and elegant is best.
+While we are glad to add depth toggles, mix, etc to the pedal at extra charge, sometimes simple and elegant is best.
 I got this email to drive home the point :

 Hey I've been playing my Chorus even more the past few days and I realized something - IT RULES!!!!
 The last e-mail was about me asking how to make a "Swiss army knife chorus".
 I realize now I don't need a chorus that can cover every sound under the rainbow.
 I need a chorus that sounds bad ass and perfect and I have that!
 Thanks for your attention to my lame ass questions.
 And thanks for making the Chorus - a stunning piece of analog magic.

 Here is a picture of the expression pedal connected to the chorus.
 This expression pedal has an optional MAX SPEED knob on the side so you can preset the maximum speed when you push it down all the way ($25 extra).
-We can put the expression jack on the right or left of the battery on a standard chorus, or on top for a mono bichorus.
+We can put the expression jack on the left of the speed knob on the standard chorus, or on the top beside the power jack on a mono bichorus.
 On the Bichorus, the expression jack will work for speed on one side only, and the other side will work as normal.

-We can also build a chorus pedal into a new black crybaby shell, with a knob on the side for depth and the "wah" pedal controlling the speed.
+We have also built our chorus pedal into a wah type shell, with a knob on the side for depth and the "wah" pedal controlling the speed.
 It has a true bypass switch and LED.
-These are $285, email for ordering info.
+These were $285, available on our shopping website as the FOOT CHORUS.
 Click Here for a picture of one with all the bells and whistles : Stereo outputs (blinking LED), Depth Toggle, external MIX knob.
 Speed is controlled by the rocker (by foot) and depth knob is always on the side.

 yespolice.mp3 Some Yes/Police, on a Strat (Roger Filgate).
 No settings are changed, only picking style.